 Bone cancer is a rising concern, hence should be carefully understood for easy and early diagnosis, explains Dr Dixit

 Like we see, the increasing cancer cases globally have led to the urge of reading and understanding various cancers.
 One such common cancer type is bone cancer.
 Cancer, which can even lead to disability, if not treated on time.
 Hence, firstly it is essential to understand what bone cancer is precise.
 We know what cancer means but what happens to the bones in cases of bone cancer is a must to know.
-In an exclusive chat with Onlymyhealth, Dr Ambrish Dixit, Senior Consultant, Internal Medicine, Max Super Speciality Hospital, Dehradun talks everything about bone cancer.
+In an exclusive chat with Onlymyhealth, Dr. Vimal Pandita, Oncology, Senior Consultant, Max Super Speciality Hospital, Dehradun talks everything about bone cancer.

 Weak Cancer Bones Can Break Often